Shakour-Data/ProjectManagement/Docs/SystemDesign/06_system_design_document.md

 # System Design Document

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## 1. Introduction

 ### 1.1 Purpose
-This document describes the architecture and design of the Project Management Tool, providing a blueprint for development and future maintenance.
+This document describes the architecture and design of the ProjectManagement system, providing a blueprint for development and future maintenance.

 ### 1.2 Scope
 Covers system architecture, components, interfaces, data flow, and design decisions.